terracenter/gentoo_install/README.md

 ### Prepare encrypted container

-At this point we have the disk partitioned, now we want to create the encrypted container that will enclose the LVM volumes.
+At this point, we have the disk partitioned.
+Next, we want to create an encrypted container that will hold the LVM volumes.

-To get the best performance of working with encrypted containers, we should use an encryption algorithm that is supported by our CPU.
-We have to be wise in picking up because won't be able to change it afterward.
+To get the best performance of working with encrypted containers, we should use an encryption algorithm supported by our CPU.
+We have to be wise in picking up because we won't be able to change it afterward.
 Luckily for us, `cryptosetup` is here :ok_hand:

 Run: